ruchisahota/gaia/v1/doc/documentation.md

 #### `server (string)`

-server is the server name/ID/IP associated with the file path
+server is the server name/ID/IP associated with the file path.

 | Characteristics | Value  |
 | -               | -:     |